siahmed/webarch-lab-5/README.md

 ## In this lab you will accomplish the following
  - Use the terminal to browse the web
- - Explore different status code
+ - Explore different status codes

 ## First install curl in your virtual machine
  - Open the terminal